cornellev/data-transfer-minimodem/README.md

 Audio-based data transfer system using [minimodem](https://www.whence.com/minimodem/).
 This system serializes structured vehicle sensor data using Protocol Buffers, encodes it into audio tones via minimodem, and then receives/decodes it back into readable data to be visualized on the Race Engineer Dashboard.
-This is meant to be a backup to the primary data stream viewed by the race engineer during competition.
+This is meant to be a backup to the primary data stream (Starlink) viewed by the race engineer during competition.

 ---